dancromartie/json-obfuscator/README.md

 print "\nScrubbed JSON is: %s" % json.dumps(jsonobfuscator.obfuscate(file_json, path_configs), indent=4)
 ```

-The lambda functions are functions that take a first argument of the origin json object that you
+The lambda functions are functions that take a first argument of the original json object that you
 are obfuscating.
 The second argument is the value found at the path.
 This can be useful if you
 need to obfuscate depending on the details of the entire json object.